 Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-Affected Location in Town What Cost Will Pay For How Funded when funds are available, to be replaced.
+What Cost Will Pay For How Funded when funds are available, to be replaced.
 7'X 9' by 50ft Replace with Open Bottom Box Culvert to be sized by engineer.
 'More Time, More Funding.
 Concrete invert installed.
 Culvert with rip rap to protect opening of culvert. apply for grants 2014 Install a Box Culvert on East Joppa Road over Bartlett Brook to Reduce the Impact of Floods and Erosion Long Term 4-5 Years 71 Public Works Department Existing pipe is 24" by 80 ft Concrete pipe.
 More likely scenario is to replace with a box culver instead of replacing with 5 FT ' by 80 ft plastic pipe and add rip rap as appropriate at ends.
 More Time, More Funding (ARMS grant might be funding as secondary project).
 Design & permitting being done as part of ARMS grant in 2024, total cost estimated to be \$1.2 million.
-Road over Bartlett Brook Cost is for design, permitting and installation of open bottom box culvert.
-CIP, ARMS grant, existing Capital Reserve Funds, may apply for grants 2014 Upgrade Newmarket Road Culvert over Davis Brook to Reduce the Impact of Floods and Erosion Long Term 4-5 Years 69 Public Works Department , , Culvert is Concrete undersized 30" by 60 ft causing washouts.
+Flood, Ice Jam, Scouring & Erosion, Debris Cost is for design, permitting and installation of open bottom box culvert.
+CIP, ARMS grant, existing Capital Reserve Funds, may apply for grants 2014 Upgrade Newmarket Road Culvert over Davis Brook to Reduce the Impact of Floods and Erosion Long Term 4-5 Years 69 Public Works Department Culvert is Concrete undersized 30" by 60 ft causing washouts.
 Replace with 5 ft by 60 ft plastic culvert pipe.
 More Time, More Funding is needed.
-Flood, Ice Jam, Scouring & Erosion, Debris over Davis Cost is for purchase and installation of culvert pipe CIP, Highway Construction Capital Reserve Funds 2014 Install Dry Hydrant on Burnt Hill Road to Reduce the Impact of Fire, Wildfire and Lightning Term 3-4 74 Fire Department Improved fire protection by installing PVC pipe dry hydrant to protect public and private property Will update Rural Water Supply Plan once completed.
+Flood, Ice Jam, Scouring & Erosion, Debris Newmarke t Road over Davis Brook purchase CIP, Highway Construction Capital Reserve Funds 2014 Install Dry Hydrant on Burnt Hill Road to Reduce the Impact of Fire, Wildfire and Lightning Term 3-4 74 Fire Department Improved fire protection by installing PVC pipe dry hydrant to protect public and private property Will update Rural Water Supply Plan once completed.
 Discussions have been held with landowner and an easement is required.
-'More Time, More Funding Lightning, Wildfire, Drought, Hazardous Materials, Fire Burnt Hill Road Cost is for permit, installation of 8" PVC pipe for dry hydrant & associated fittings.
+'More Time, More Funding Lightning, Wildfire, Drought, Hazardous Materials, Fire Road Cost is for permit, installation of 8" PVC pipe for dry hydrant & associated fittings.
 Need to obtain an easement.
 Capital Reserve Fund for Dry Hydrants

-Action Number Action Action Timeframe Who is Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
-What Cost Will Pay For How Funded 2014 Encourage the Installation of a Standby Generator for North Ridge Elderly Housing to Reduce the Impact of Wind, Storm or Winter Events Short Term 1-2 Years Select Board with Emergency Manageme nt, North Ridge Board power to the 35 units during loss of power.
-Assist the facility with obtaining funding for the generator.
-This will enable residents to remain at the facility during storm/disaster events.
-Many residents do not have vehicles for transportation.
-Cost is unknown, perhaps \$20,000 - \$25,000, but not paid for by the Town.
-Lower Priority Health, Wind, Winter Ridge Elderly Housing Cost is in- kind staff and volunteer labor.
-Generator grants to be researched for the facility by the Town, possibly EMPG Install Public Works Building Fire Suppression System and Cistern to Reduce the Impact of Fire Events Long Term 4-5 Years Public Works Department \$275,000 frame building) do not have a fire suppression systems.
-A single water source cistern for both buildings (\$200,000) is needed, plus the fire Drought, Public Works Building Cost is for installation of cistern or well and associated pumps to be able to supply PWD building with water in the event of fire.
-CIP, CRF Highway \$190,000 and DPW Operating Budget Replace Old Sewer Pipes As Necessary In Coordination with Other Projects to Protect Groundwater and Reduce Risk from Flooding and Earthquake Long Term 4-5 Years Warner Village Water District some 100-year old iron sewer pipes in need of replacement on West Main, East Main, Kearsarge Mtn Road.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+What Cost Will Pay For How Funded 2014 Encourage the Installation of a Standby Generator for North Ridge Elderly Housing to Reduce the Impact of Wind, Storm or Winter Events Short Term 1-2 Years Select Board with Emergency Manageme nt, North Ridge Board Generator capable of providing power to the 35 units during loss of e, Fire, Public Health, Wind, Elderly Housing Generator grants to be researched for the facility by the Town, possibly EMPG 2019 Install Public Works Building Fire Suppression System and Cistern to Reduce the Impact of Fire Events Long Term 4-5 Years Public Works Department \$275,000 frame building) do not have a fire suppression systems.
+A single water source cistern for both buildings (\$200,000) is needed, plus the fire Drought, Public Works Building of cistern or well and CIP, CRF Highway \$190,000 and DPW Operating Budget 2019 Replace Old Sewer Pipes As Necessary In Coordination with Other Projects to Protect Groundwater and Reduce Risk from Flooding and Earthquake Long Term 4-5 Years Warner Village Water District Main, East Main, Kearsarge Mtn Road.
 When underground Town projects are initiated, the pipes may be replaced in these areas.
-Project Flood, Scouring & Erosion, Earthquake , Water Quality, Public Health Warner Village Water District Cost is for permits and pipe replacement .
-WV District Warrant article
+Project Warner Village Water District Cost is for WV District Warrant article